rodney528/Codename-Noteskin-System/readme.md

 # Rodney's Codename Engine Noteskin System
 ## Current Features
+* Per song skins.
+Is set via having custom meta file values of "noteSkin" and "splashSkin".
 * Per character skins.
 Is set via a characters extra var.
-* Per song skins.
+You can also disable it by having a custom meta value called "charSkins" and setting it to false.
+* Per strumLine skins.
+Is set via the "Skin Parameters" button in the chart editor strumline edit menu.
+* Offset system.
 ## Implementing
+* Noteskin Editor.
 * Mid-song skin change event.
-* Per strumLine system.
-* Offset system.
-* May add Quant support.
-* Noteskin Editor.
 * May add chart editor compatibility.
 Like Nebula's system.
+* May add Quant support.

 This system is inspired by the simple skin system in Cyber Sensation!
 # This is a WIP project!